The Lace Reader

-It soon became a New York Times bestseller and is currently under option for a film.
-Rumoured casting includes Rachel McAdams as the lead character, Towner Whitney.
+It soon became a New York Times bestseller.

 When asked about her inspiration for the book, Barry said, as reported on her blog:

 For quite some time, I have been fascinated by the Hero’s Journey or the monomyth.
 Most stories that follow this pattern have a decidedly male orientation: a lone individual acts heroically and saves the day.
 I wondered if there might be an alternate form, a feminine Hero’s Journey.
 So I began to look at stories that featured female protagonists to see if they offered something different.
 What I found surprised me.
 Most of these women were either killed off or were ultimately rescued from their plight by male heros.
 Unsatisfied, I wondered if I could write a Hero’s Journey for women where the strong but wounded heroine must find a way to save herself.